 Pecina, Susana, PhD, University of Michigan, Associate Professor of Psychology

-Sethuraman, Nitya, PhD, University of California at San Diego, Assistant Professor of Psychology
+Sethuraman, Nitya, PhD, University of California at San Diego, Associate Professor of Psychology

 Sheldon, Jane, PhD, University of Michigan, Professor of Psychology

-Siefert, Caleb, PhD, Adelphi University, Assistant Professor of Psychology
+Siefert, Caleb, PhD, Adelphi University, Associate Professor of Psychology

 Straub, Richard O., PhD, Columbia University, Professor of Psychology